zillusTioNz/Android/README.md

 Please Read First!!
 =======

-We are so sorry to sent homework late
+We are so sorry to sent homework late<br>
 Please accept our homework